grompe/BTWTweak/patcher/readme.txt

   control which chest it combines with, or none at all.

-- Fixed chests, ender chests, wall signs, beds, beacons and cocoa beans so they display cracks while being harvested.
+- Fixed chests, ender chests, wall signs, beds, beacons and cocoa beans so they display cracks while being harvested (MC-676).

 - Fixed kiln so it is able to display multiple cracked blocks at once.